One of the most entertaining 2026 World Cup groups delivered across all fronts.

 Netherlands

 Two-time runners-up Netherlands are in the hunt for their first-ever World Cup triumph this summer.
-Four years ago, they made it through to the quarter-finals before cruelly losing on penalties to eventual winners Argentina.
+Four years ago, they made it through to the quarter-finals before cruelly losing on penalties to Argentina.
 Meanwhile, at Euro 2024, they lost in the dying minutes of their semi-final with England.

 Japan

 Several members of this Japan squad are accustomed to being part of difficult World Cup groups.
 After being placed alongside Spain and Germany at Qatar in 2022, Japan made it through as group winners, proving their credentials at this level.
+Thy could finish first once again.

 Sweden